HL7/davinci-ecdx/input/pagecontent/index.md

  - Exchanging clinical data between referring providers
  - {:.new-content}Sending unsolicited and solicited attachments for claims

-In the context of this guide, 'clinical data' means *any* information a provider holds in a patient's health record.
-The data format is not limited to FHIR resources, but includes C-CDA documents, pdfs, text files and other types of data.
+<span markdown="1" class="bg-success">In the context of this guide, 'clinical data' means *any* information a provider holds in a patient's health record.</span> The data format is not limited to FHIR resources, but includes C-CDA documents, pdfs, text files and other types of data.
 There may be requests for payloads of clinical records of care such as CCD Documents, clinical data sets that may be represented in a FHIRBundle (or [C-CDA on FHIR Documents](http://hl7.org/fhir/us/ccda/)), and clinical data such as a specific FHIR resource.

 By using the FHIR standard and implementing this guide, payers can be explicit about the data they are requesting as opposed to general requests which often result in providers sending more information than is necessary.
 The anticipated benefit of using FHIR is more efficient and effective exchange of health record information in several areas such as claims management, care coordination, risk adjustment and quality reporting.